Parsifal-M/backstage-opa-plugins/README.md

 Contributions are welcome!
 However, still figuring out the best approach as this does require user and group entities to be in the system.

 Please open an issue or a pull request.
 You can also contact me on mastodon at [@parcifal](https://hachyderm.io/@parcifal).

+Please remember to sign your commits with `git commit -s` so that your commits are signed!